The mean number of $2$-torsion elements in the class groups of cubic orders: Algebraic preliminaries

 \section{Algebraic preliminaries}

-In this section, we introduce the representation of $\on{SL}_N$ on $W_N$ and prove several useful results about the action of various subgroups of $\on{SL}_N$ on various hyperplanes in $W_N$.
-In particular, we define and study the subgroup $G_N$ and the hyperplane $W_N^0$ referenced in \S\ref{sec-remoaner}.
+In this section, we introduce the representation of $\on{SL}_N$ on $W_N$ and prove several useful results about the action of various subgroups of $\on{SL}_N$ on various linear subspaces in $W_N$.
+In particular, we define and study the subgroup $G_N$ and the linear subspace $W_N^0$ referenced in \S\ref{sec-remoaner}.
 We conclude by proving Theorem~\ref{thm-stronglocglob}, which gives a local-to-global principle for the action of $G_N$ on $W_N^0$.